amitojj/1-Resume-Project/README.md

 # 1-Resume-Project in Html and CSS
-##Features the use of:
+## Features the use of following Css Properties:
--Positioning
+- Positioning
--Flex
+- Flex
--Custom border radius
+- Custom border radius
--Image Filters
+- Image Filters
--Shadows
+- Shadows